 Finish Surfaces.
 All Finish Surfaces shall be: constructed of safe and durable materials; properly maintained; and, appropriate to the use.

 Water Intrusion.
-Mold or biologic growth or obvious water damage within the Unit Enclosure or beneath the Finish Surfaces shall be evidence of water intrusion.Areas that have suffered water intrusion shall be exposed to determine the extent of damage and biologic growth.
+Areas that have suffered Water Intrusion shall be exposed to determine the extent of damage and biologic growth.
 The Department may inspect the extent of the intrusion.

 Visible mold or biologic growth and water damage found beneath the Finish Surface shall be abated or remediated.